-There are hazelcast.event.thread.count (default is 5) threads in StripedExecutor.
+In StripedExecutor, there are as much threads specified in the property hazelcast.event.thread.count (default is 5).
 For a specific event source (for topic, for a particular topic name), hash of that source's name % 5 gives the ID of responsible thread.
-Note that, there can be another event source (entryListener of a map, item listener of a collection, etc.) corresponding to same thread.
+Note that, there can be another event source (entry listener of a map, item listener of a collection, etc.) corresponding to the same thread.
 In order not to make other messages to block, heavy process should not be done in this thread.
 If there is a time consuming work needs to be done, the work should be handed over to another thread.
 Please see Sample Topic Code.

-3.6.4 Topic Configuration
+4.6.4 Topic Configuration